fglock/Perlito/README-perlito5-Java.md

     subroutine lookups could also be "our"-like (also method lookups)

-    subroutine parameter lists should be list-of-aliases
+    (DONE) subroutine parameter lists should be list-of-aliases

       - create a special PlArray constructor that stores lvalues